solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 There exists, however, among the rocks a safe channel through which not merely one long-storm-buffeted ship, but a richly-freighted argosy, can be safely piloted into harbour.
 The "Nummulitic Channel," for such is its name, has escaped discovery owing to being covered with flotsam and jetsam (osmotic patterns) carried by currents.

 Leaving aside metaphor, and coming to facts, it will be found that the above-named pseudomorphs are lumps of nummulitic limestone.
-Training of the sense of sight will enable the observer to see the nearly, but not wholly, obliterated shell structure both in the lighter and in the darker parts of the patterns, and also continuity of structure passing right across dark and light pseudomorphic areas into the amorphous matrix of the imbedded specimens.
+Training of the sense of sight will enable the observer to see the nearly, but not wholly, obliterated shell structure both in the lighter and in the darker parts of the patterns, and also continuity of structure passing right across dark and light pseudomorphic areas into the amorphous matrix of the embedded specimens.

 We are dealing with concretionary patterns in ancient limestones, and happily these limestones are not homogeneous precipitates of inorganic origin, but masses of broken-down nummulite shells.
 Had it not been for this last fact, there would have been no clue whatever to the nature of these pseudomorphs, and it is fairly certain that disputes would have been going on for all time.